+1) Qualify to obtain a college or career school education, either by having a high school diploma or General Educational Development (GED 2014®) certificate, or by completing a high school education in a homeschool setting approved

+- under state law. - 2) Be enrolled or accepted for enrollment as a regular student in an eligible certificate program.
+A regular student is someone who is enrolled or accepted for enrollment in an eligible institution for the purpose of obtaining a degree or certificate offered by the school. - 3) Be registered with Selective Service, if you are a male (you must register between the ages of 18 and 25).

+Men exempted from the requirement to register include;
-- Qualify to obtain a college or career school education, either by having a high school diploma or General Educational Development (GED 2014[®]) certificate, or by completing a high school education in a homeschool setting approved under state law. - 2) Be enrolled or accepted for enrollment as a regular student in an eligible certificate program.
-A regular student is someone who is enrolled or accepted for enrollment in an eligible institution for the purpose of obtaining a degree or certificate offered by the school. - Have a valid Social Security number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau. - 4) Completed a FAFSA and the school must have a current SAR to start the initial eligibility process. - Sign certifying statements on the FAFSA stating that: - you are not in default on a federal student loan - do not owe a refund on a federal grant - · Sign the required statement that you will use federal student aid only for educational purposes - 5) Maintain satisfactory academic progress (SAP) while you are attending college or a career school.

-6) The Pell Grant program does not require half time enrollment, but the student enrollment status does affect the amount of Pell a student may receive.
+- a) Males currently in the armed services and on active duty (this exception does not apply to members of the Reserve and National Guard who are not on active duty): - b) Males who are not yet 18 at the time that they complete their application (an update is not required during the year, even if a student turns 18 after completing the application); - c) Males born before 1960: - d) Citizens of the Republic of Palau, the Republic of the Marshall Islands, or the Federated States of Micronesia; - e) Noncitizens that first entered the U.S. as lawful non-immigrants on a valid visa and remained in the U.S. on the terms of that visa until after they turned 26. - 4)3) Have a valid Social Security number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau. - 5)4) Completed a FAFSA and the school must have a current ISIR_SAR to start the initial eligibility process. - Sign certifying statements on the FAFSA stating that: - you are not in default on a federal student loan - do not owe a refund on a federal grant - Sign the required statement that you will use federal student aid only for educational purposes - Maintain satisfactory academic progress (SAP) while you are attending college or a career school. - 7)6) The Pell Grant program does not require half time enrollment, but the student enrollment status does affect the amount of Pell a student may receive.
 A student may receive Pell for a total of 12 payment periods or 600%.
 Once the student has reached this limit, no further Pell may be received.